Energy poverty: Gender

+Due to traditional gender roles, women are generally responsible for gathering biomass for energy.
+Women also spend much time cooking in a kitchen.
+The physically straining labor brings chronic fatigue to women.
+Moreover, women and children, who stick around their mothers to help with domestic chores, respectively, are in danger of long-term exposure to indoor air pollution caused by burning traditional biomass fuels.
+Using biomass as fuel for heating and cooking thus disproportionately affects women and children as they are the primary family members responsible for cooking and other domestic activities within the home.
+Being more vulnerable to household air pollution from burning biomass, 85% of the 2 million deaths from indoor air pollution are attributed to women and children.
+During combustion, carbon monoxide, particulates, benzene, and the likes cause many women and children suffer from acute respiratory infections, lung cancer, asthma, and other diseases.
+"According to the World Health Organization, exposure to indoor air pollution is responsible for the nearly two million excess deaths, primarily women and children, from cancer, respiratory infections and lung diseases and for four percent of the global burden of disease.
+In relative terms, deaths related to biomass pollution kill more people than malaria (1.2 million) and tuberculosis (1.6 million) each year around the world."

 In developing countries, women and girls' health, educational, and career opportunities are significantly affected by energy because they are usually responsible for providing the primary energy for households.
-Women and girls spend significant amount of time looking for fuel sources like wood, paraffin, dung, etc. leaving them less time to pursue education, leisure, and their careers.
-Additionally, using biomass as fuel for heating and cooking disproportionately affects women and children as they are the primary family members responsible for cooking and other domestic activities within the home.
-Being more vulnerable to household air pollution from burning biomass, 85% of the 2 million deaths from indoor air pollution are attributed to women and children.
+Women and girls spend a significant amount of time looking for fuel sources like wood, paraffin, dung, etc. leaving them less time to pursue education, leisure, and their careers.
 In developed countries, women are more vulnerable to experiencing energy poverty because of their relatively low income compared to the high cost of energy services.
 For example, women-headed households made up 38% of the 5.6 million French households who were unable to adequately heat their homes.
+Lack of access to energy services has even been proven to increase feelings of isolation and despair within those affected by these disadvantages.
 Older women are particularly more vulnerable to experiencing energy poverty because of structural gender inequalities in financial resources and the ability to invest in energy-saving strategies.